axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 ^^^^^^^^

 Import Portal modules to Designer. axonivy-express is excluded from the Portal application.
-You can install axonivy-express from the market if you want to use it.
+If you want to use axonivy-express, you should import it from Axon Ivy Market.

 Engine Without License (Demo Mode)